 From Isaac Newton, a supernal monetary scientist who as Master of the Mint created the gold standard, to Nikola Tesla to Steve Jobs it is the innovators and disrupters that forever change markets as well as our lives.

 The currency markets are the largest markets in the world, ripe for innovation and massive fortunes will be transferred and made in the creative destruction.

 Blockchain technology holds the most disruptive potential for actually being able to execute such massive creative destruction as capital burrows down the liquidity pyramid into safer and more liquid assets like gold and Bitcoin.

 The main purpose of Trace Mayer's work, almost all of it provided to all mankind for free and at great risk to himself since tyrants love to silence the conscience, is to provide ideas and information on monetary science and economics that will help prepare people to combat the extremely dangerous false ideas currently in the marketplace that are causing many undesirable and harmful effects worldwide.

 Ideas can only be overcome by other ideas.
 Money and force are impotent against ideas.
 Government abuse of currency has enabled many evils including the rise of dictators and perpetuation of genocide.
 The abandonment of sound money is the chief reason, if not the only reason, that the world has become such a dangerous place.

 These issues are not new and have been thoroughly explored by the world's greatest polymaths.

-During the 1700's while in his 80's Emanuel Swedenborg wrote a paper to the Swedish House of Nobles about the negative effects of inflation and benefits of gold and silver.
+In 1722, polymath Emanuel Swedenborg wrote a paper to the Swedish House of Nobles concerning the negative effects of inflation and benefits of sound money.

-In 1832 Johann Wolfgang von Goethe published Faust Part Two, his magnum opus and considered to be the greatest work of German literature, which warned about the deleterious effects stemming from abuse of currency starting on line 4,925.
+In 1832, polymath Johann Wolfgang von Goethe published Faust Part Two, his magnum opus and considered to be the greatest work of German literature, which warned about the deleterious effects stemming from abuse of currency starting on line 4,925.